chiehwen/monitor/README.md

     npm install monitor

-**Start the monitor service (standalone) **
+**Start the monitor service (standalone)**

-Normally you'll include the package into your own application server, but you can run this as a standalone application as well.
+Normally you'll include this package into your own application server, but you can run as a standalone application as well.

     npm start monitor

 **Observe a probe from a remote process**

-In this example, we're using a REPL console to connect with and monitor the built-in [Process](http://reference/to/Process.html) probe.
+In this example, we're using a REPL console to connect with the built-in [Process](http://reference/to/Process.html) probe.

 Once your process starts (above), start a REPL console from another terminal